Exhibition at ICA San Jose, 2024

 A Solo Exhibition at The San Jose Museum of Quilts & Textiles

-In mid-2018, Pantea Karimi was invited to create a piece about the #MeToo movement for an exhibition in Sacramento, CA, during which The Forgotten Women of Science project was borne.
+In mid-2018, I was invited to create a piece about the #MeToo movement for an exhibition in Sacramento, CA, during which The Forgotten Women of Science project was borne.

 The Other Kind of Embroidery displays the scientific observation of nature and drawings by Mary Ward.
 As an artist, I have been interested in scientific manuscripts that were illustrated by scientists who had artistic abilities.
 I relate to Ward’s work both as an artist and a woman.
 I extracted images from her manuscript, The Microscope, which I studied at the Institute Archives at MIT in 2018.
 I screen-printed her scientific drawings on fabric, stretched them over embroidery hoops and stitched on the images using gold and silver threads.
+My stitches resemble animals’ hair or skin texture; she observed and recorded them in her manuscript.
 The circle shapes and hoops reference the microscope eyepiece and field of vision.
 I painted the hoops in black and white and printed the images with hues, which reflect Ward’s original color scheme in her illustrations.
 By printing Ward’s scientific drawings on fabric and stitching through them, I aim to bring attention to her scientific work and elaborate drawings through a conventional activity that was assigned to women at the time.

 An Introduction showcases nine scientists whose works I found remarkable for their time and circumstances.
 Many images of early female scientists have not survived or are not suitable for artistic production.
 Using images I gathered, I digitally illustrated these nine scientists and composed the panels with diagrams, reflecting their scientific works, and their brief life stories.
 The layout of the panels and colors represent pages of manuscripts and scientific themes.
 The softness of hues and layered images symbolize their “forgotten” names in our current memories.
 In some of the panels, parts of their biographies are crossed out as a commentary on the inconsistency of profiles that I found on these women.